Waste Management in the UK – in Numbers

 In 2021, the UK recycling rate for Waste from Households (WfH) increased a little to 44.6% compared to 2020.
 This includes the Incinerator Bottom Ash metal (IBAm), which is the leftover material from the burning of waste in an incinerator.
 When waste is burned, it leaves behind ash, and IBAm is the metal part of that ash.

-In the latest set of data, recycling rates for WfH saw improvement across all UK nations except Northern Ireland.
+In the latest set of data of FCC Environment as of writthe ing of this article, recycling rates for WfH saw improvement across all UK nations except Northern Ireland.
 Here’s a breakdown for each region on their recycling rate:

 • England: 44.1%